vbauer/jackdaw/README.md

 ### @JFunction

 The **@JFunction** annotation generates `Function` implementation to use functional-way for programming.
-You can specify different types of `Function` interface for implementation generation.
+You can specify different function interfaces for implementation generation (`JFunctionType`):

-Available types of functions (`JFunctionType`):

 * **GUAVA** - Guava functions (`com.google.common.base.Function`)
 * **JAVA** - functions from Java 8 (`java.util.function.Function`)